elo-enterprises/lab-notebooks/printer/troubleshooting-issues.md

 Layer shifts were a serious early issue.
 Correspondence with Modix customer support yielded the following checklist:

 ### Y-axis
-* Make sure the belts on the Y-axis and on the Y motor are tightened and do not slip.
+* Make sure the belts on the Y axis and on the Y motor are tightened and do not slip.
 See [Part 1 Step 14](system-assembly--repair.md#part-1--step-14-installing-the-motors) and [Part 1 Step 15](system-assembly--repair.md#part-1--step-15-installing-the-y-axis-timing-belt).
 * Make sure the wiring is not loose or torn either on the controller board or on the motor.
 See [Part 2 Step 01](system-assembly--repair.md#part-2--step-1-wiring-the-motors-and-end-stops).
 * Make sure that the driver has enough current.
 It should be no more than 1.1 V, as low as possible.
 The current can be increased by turning the Vref clockwise 1/4 turn at a time.
 See [Part 2 Step 01](system-assembly--repair.md#part-2--step-1-wiring-the-motors-and-end-stops).
 * Replace the stepper driver for the Y motor with one of the spares.
 See [Part 2 Step 01](system-assembly--repair.md#part-2--step-1-wiring-the-motors-and-end-stops).